 - Cut the ravioles with a drinking water glass, to give a half a semicircle shape or cut them with a ravioli cutter.

-- Bring chicken broth or stock to a boil.
-If your broth contains salt, do not add any extra salt as halloumi is salty.
-Place ravioli in the boiling water and cook as any other pasta, for about 10 – 15 minutes stirring occasionally, as they will float.
+- Bring chicken broth to a boil If your broth contains salt, do not add any extra salt as halloumi is salty.
+Place ravioli in the boiling broth (or water) and cook for about 10 - 15 minutes stirring occasionally, as they will float.

-- Remove with a slotted spoon into platter and sprinkle with grated halloumi mixed with dried mint.
+- Remove with a slotted spoon into a platter and sprinkle some grated halloumi mixed with dried mint on top.

 - Serve immediately.